xa1on/ReplayModule/README.md

 - storing timestamp of previous change to make going back faster on non-cached replays
 - doing fps along with framefrequency (idk why you would need this but i guess it could be helpful for people who run at a higher fps?)
 - chunking/task scheduler for playback/export
+- cubic interpolation for cframes????? maybe???? constant speed or continuous speed curve to ensure consistency